mrdrivingduck/blog/README.md

 * [GitHub API v4](https://developer.github.com/v4/) - The official GitHub GraphQL API v4.
 * [GitHub Pages](https://pages.github.com/) - Websites for you and your projects.
 * [Aliyun](https://www.aliyun.com/) - More Than Just Cloud.
+* [Travis CI](https://www.travis-ci.org/) - Test and Deploy Your Code with Confidence.

 ---